MunchLab/ect/paper/paper.md

 The Euler characteristic is a standard construction from algebraic topology (See e.g. [@Hatcher]).
 In its simplest form, for a given polyhedron $K$, it is defined as the alternating sum $\chi(K) = v_K-e_K+f_K$ where $v_K$, $e_K$, and $f_K$ stand for the counts of the numbers of vertices, edges, and faces in $K$, respectively.
 The Euler Characteristic Transform (ECT) extends this idea to encode the changing Euler characteristic for sublevelsets of an input space in different directions.
-We give a high level introduction of the ECT here as defined in [@Turner2014], and direct the reader to [@Munch2025] for a full survey article specifically on the subject.
+We give a high level introduction of the ECT here as defined in [@Turner2014], and direct the reader to [@Munch2025;@Rieck2024] for full survey articles specifically on the subject.
 <!-- Further, note that the code is built to handle embedded cell complexes of arbitrary dimension, but for ease of introduction, we explain the basics using embedded graphs. -->

 To start, we have input `ect.EmbeddedComplex`, which is a polyhedral complex $K$ (See [@Goodman2018] Ch.
 17.4) which is a collection of convex polytopes in $\mathbb{R}^n$ closed under the face relation.
 While we note the code can handle shapes in any dimension, we will give an exposition focusing on the case of a straight-line graph embedding like the example given in \autoref{fig:example_graph} embedded in $\mathbb{R}^2$.